upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

 Once it works locally:

 - Git add commit and push
-- Verify that the "build" stage passes in your pipeline
+- Verify that the "build" stage in your pipeline passes

-## Adding the Helm Chart
+## Add the Helm Chart

 1. Go to https://github.com/upslopeio/ibm-cloud-garage-training/blob/main/helm/chart.zip
 1. Download the zip file